BrianJHodge/GSLYRCryptoCoinAPI/README.md

 I offer no warranty with this software and take no responsibility for consequences of its use.

+Usage:

+Call index.php with ?c=ltc or ?c=btc, and then &balance, &exchangeRate, or &bothBalances

+Add &formatted=1 to add HTML tags which help it play nicer with MetaWidget

 Notes:

 -This application is tailored to my exacting needs so I apologize if it is not appropriate for you.
 I happen to use ltc.kattare.com as my mining pool and wanted to keep on top of my balance there.